 Though escape rooms and breakouts are very similar, they’re not the same.
 In breakouts you have to open or unlock something, such as a box or a padlock.
 But in escape rooms the main objective is to escape from somewhere.

 Their benefits as gamification activities are also very similar.
-And even more so if played in teams, as it promotes cohesion in the group and each team member’s strengths can be valued.
+And even more so if played in teams, as this promotes cohesion in the group and each team member’s strengths can be valued.

 As you can see, the possibilities for personalization in this escape room are endless.
 To keep your students hooked from beginning to end, start by writing a text or story in the introduction.
 Edit the characters and include clues and information.
 All the characters can be suspicious!